MicroStrategy/rest-api-docs/docs/common-workflows/analytics/retrieve-sql-statements-and-query-details/retrieve-dataset-sql.md

 }
 ```

-## Get the SQL statements of datasets in document or dossier instances using `GET /api/dossiers/{id}/instances/{instanceId}/datasets/sqlView`
+## Get the SQL statements of datasets in document or dashboard instances using `GET /api/dossiers/{id}/instances/{instanceId}/datasets/sqlView`

 Sample Request Header: